readthedocs/readthedocs.org/docs/development/design/embed-api.rst

   We can re-use code from the search parsing to detect the main content.
   This improvement can be shared with the current API (v2).

-Return extra js and css that may be required to render the page correctly.
-  We return a list of js and css files that are included in the page ``style`` and ``script`` tags.
-  The returned js and css files aren't guaranteed to be required in order to render the content, but a decision for the client to make.
-Of course users can also anticipate the kind of content they want to embed and extract the correct css and js in order to make it work.
-  We won't check for inline scripts.

-``extras`` could be returned only on ``/pages``, or only on ``/sections``.
-  It makes more sense to be only on ``/pages``, but them querying a section would require to query a page to get the extra js/css files.

 .. note::

    We should probably make a distinction between our general API that handles Read the Docs resources,